rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Training Speed

-In their paper, they mainly conducted experiments for low-dimensional problems.
+In the original paper, experiments were done for mostly low-dimensional problems.
 The only case that the Hamiltonian NN showed significant improvement was also the only one with more than 2 system coordinates (the 2-body problem has 4 spatial and momentum coordinates, for a total of 8 coordinates).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">